 2. Mariners: .617 (29-18)

 The Mariners have only been around as an MLB franchise since 1977, but they started strong by winning eight of their first 10 Opening Day games.
-They've done well in recent openers as well, including taking nine straight from 2007-15 and four of five since '18.
+They've done well in recent openers as well, including taking nine straight from 2007-15 and five of six since '18.
 Seattle also had three of the best Opening Day performers of all time.
 Randy Johnson had an MLB-record 107 strikeouts on Opening Day (including two 14-K starts for the Mariners), and Félix Hernández has a career 1.53 ERA on Opening Day while ranking fourth all-time with 78 strikeouts.
 Ken Griffey Jr. hit eight career homers on Opening Day, tied with Frank Robinson and Adam Dunn for the most in MLB history.